mcgarc/PhDWrite/plan.md

 1. Introduction
   * Opening spiel: context and justification
-  * Producing cold atoms (important for context of atom trap literature review below)
-  * Producing cold molecules
-  * Further discussion of the need for chip traps
+  * Laser cooling of molecules (w/ some intro about atoms)
   * Structure of the report

 2. Atomic and molecular chip traps